 Myth 2: Transitioning to the cloud will slow down existing operations

 When C-suite executives are busy meeting day-to-day demands, adopting cloud technology may be the last of their concerns.
 It’s tempting for business leaders to keep current storage models as they are when there aren’t obvious problems arising.
 However, it is the CIO’s responsibility to proactively suggest cloud offerings even though the preexisting on-premise storage system isn’t necessarily broken.
-Many executives also see adoptability as a main concern and believe that switching storage software will put enterprise operations at a standstill.
+Many executives also see adoptability as the main concern and believe that switching storage software will put enterprise operations at a standstill.
 In actuality, today’s cloud technology options are increasingly intuitive to deploy and don’t require significant transition time.
 In the long run, the sunk costs of taking the time to deploy and educate employees on new systems will be validated by substantial ROI.

 Myth 3: Cloud systems won’t benefit the entire organization

 When convincing C-suite leaders to sign on to innovative cloud technology, it’s helpful to communicate the cloud’s benefits in a way that will resonate with their main organizational concerns.
 For instance, a CFO will likely be focused on cutting costs and increasing ROI, so CIOs can emphasize the value-generating benefits of cloud technology, such as lower fixed costs and faster speed to market.
-Similarly, leaders in the legal and regulatory department may be concerned about meeting industry requirements for data protection, so CIOs can communicate which enterprise cloud systems fulfill governance, risk management and compliance (GRC) requirements and meet compliance standards.
+Similarly, leaders in the legal and regulatory department may be concerned about meeting industry requirements for data protection, so CIOs can communicate which enterprise cloud systems fulfill governance, risk management, and compliance (GRC) requirements and meet compliance standards.

 If IT leaders can understand and address specific issues in various departments across the enterprise, they can demonstrate a holistic understanding of individual needs that can help them gain C-suite credibility.
 When they have gained trust across the organization, CIOs have more freedom to seek out and deploy innovative technology initiatives and eventually redefine themselves from fix-it centers to innovation enablers.